Almarch/tamaR/README.md

     </tr>
 </table>

+NB: Posit cloud shuts down inactive Shiny sessions, so the game state is lost after deconnection.
+Use your own server to keep a game consistent timeline.

 ## 2. Installation

 Start by cloning the git repository.
 The ROM (`rom.bin` or `rom.h`) must be placed into the `src` directory.